 - Ad-hoc arbitration; the parties themselves make agreements about the composition of the tribunal, without involving an arbitration institute.

-The judge has jurisdiction in certain cases
+The courts still have jurisdiction in certain cases

 Article 1022a also provides that an arbitration agreement does not prevent a party from applying to the ordinary court for a preliminary injunction in summary proceedings.
 The same standard also applies when arbitration outside the Netherlands has been agreed.
+If an arbitration institution also offers the option of a preliminary injunction, the parties should also seek arbitration in urgent cases.

 Enforcement of an arbitral award through exequatur proceedings